DevFreak-ui/PalmMed/README.md

 #                                                    palmMed Backend
 Welcome to the palmMed backend repository!
-This repository contains the code for the backend API of palmMed, a medical appointment scheduling application.
+This repository contains the code for the backend API of palmMed, a user-friendly system with a mobile application and web interface for heart disease prediction and communication.

 **Overview**
 palmMed backend is built using Node.js and Express.js, providing RESTful API endpoints for managing users, appointments, and other functionalities related to the palmMed application.